isar/hive/README.md

 });
 ```

-If you dont want to be notified any more, you can cancel the subscription:
+If you dont want to be notified anymore, you can cancel the subscription:

 ```dart
 await subscription.cancel();